ezrael-git/Axel/README.md

 ```

 # Lists and hashes
-Lists are a collection of variables.
+Lists are a collection of items.
 You can define them using `[]` syntax.

 ```js
 def fruits = ["peach", "orange"];